Presidium of the Supreme Court of the Russian Federation December 18, 2019

 In another case, the applicant D, referring to the fact that the defendant C illegally removed the child to Russia from Romania, which was the state of habitual residence of the child, requested the return of the child to Romania.

-Having examined the circumstances and evidence of the case, the court found that the state of habitual residence of the child was Romania and the child was illegally removed to Russia.
+Hence the court found that the state of habitual residence of the child was Romania and the child was illegally removed to Russia.
 The applicant was a Romanian citizen and the defendant was an Italian citizen.
 They were not married, and had a child who was born in Romania, and had Romanian and Italian citizenship.
 The child from the very moment of birth had been living with his mother in Romania.

 In September 2013, the applicant and the child, who was one year old, arrived in Russia where the defendant was assigned as an employee.
 In February 2015, the applicant returned to Romania with the child.
 The defendant lodged an application with a Romanian court seeking the return of the child to Russia.
 The Romanian courts denied the application stating that Romania was the state of habitual residence of the child.
 However, the defendant took the child to Russia.
 The judgment of the Romanian court was used by the Russian court [Tverskoy Court in Moscow] as the basis for its conclusion that Romania, not Russia, was the state of habitual residence of the child.
 In addition, the Russian court also took into account that the defendant himself was residing in Russia temporarily; neither the defendant nor the child had documents confirming their right to a permanent stay in Russia.
 The Court of Appeal agreed and further clarified that the defendant’s argument that Russia had become the child’s state of habitual residence due to his stay of one year in Russia since November 2016, was based on a misinterpretation of the 1980 Hague Convention.